develmaycare/python-scripttease/docs/source/how-to.rst

 2) Define Command Function
 --------------------------

-The purpose of each function is to provide an interface for instantiating a :py:class`scripttease.library.commands.base.Command` instance.
+The purpose of each function is to provide an interface for instantiating a :py:class:`scripttease.library.commands.base.Command` instance.
 The example below is taken from the ``posix`` module.

 .. code-block:: python